BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

-We mainly discuss applying BMap to SVM-based IA schemes \cite{p62,ravi2005activity,bo2013silentsense}.
-For the other IA schemes \cite{p14,bo2013silentsense,yang2016personaia, shi2011senguard}, since their output is already a probabilistic behavior score, BMap can be directly applied.\\
+We mainly discuss applying BMap to SVM-based IA schemes \cite{p62,ravi2005activity,bo2013silentsense,frank2013touchalytics}.
+For the other IA schemes \cite{p14,yang2016personaia, shi2011senguard}, since their output is already a probabilistic behavior score, BMap can be directly applied.

-DEFINITION 1. \emph{Let behavior score $\epsilon \in$ [0, 1] denote the probabilistic output of an SVM approximated by a two-parameter sigmoid function $\frac{1}{1+exp(Af_i+B)}$ \cite{platt1999probabilistic}.
-In a specific training set \footnotemark, we further divide the interval [0, 1] into $n$ sub-intervals, called bubbles, denoted by $D_n\subset$ [0, 1].
-The legitimate bubble is the largest sub-interval that contains only true accept (TA) behavior scores.
-The illegitimate bubble is the largest sub-interval that contains only true reject (TR) behavior scores.
-The slack bubble is the sub-interval in between the legitimate bubble and illegitimate bubble.} \\
+DEFINITION 1. \emph{Let behavior score $\epsilon \in$ [0, 1] denote the probabilistic output of an SVM approximated by a two-parameter sigmoid function $\frac{1}{1+exp(Af_i+B)}$.
+In a specific training set \footnotemark, we further divide the interval [0, 1] into $n$ sub-intervals, called bubbles, denoted by $D_n\subset$ [0, 1].}

 The \emph{Initial Mapping} mechanism is illustrated in Fig. \ref{fig:InitialMapping}.
-The system first initializes the value of parameters $\alpha$ and $\beta$ by fitting the sigmoid function to the SVM output trained by data sampled from legitimate and illegitimate users.
+The system first initializes the value of parameters $\alpha$ and $\beta$ by fitting the sigmoid function to the SVM output trained by data sampled from legitimate and illegitimate users \cite{platt1999probabilistic}.
 Note that the distance between $\alpha$ and $\beta$ can be very small, e.g., 0.01, but they never collide.

+DEFINITION 2. \emph{In various bubbles, the legitimate bubble is the largest sub-interval that contains only true accept (TA) behavior scores.
+The illegitimate bubble is the largest sub-interval that contains only true reject (TR) behavior scores.
+The slack bubble is the sub-interval in between the legitimate bubble and the illegitimate bubble.}

 The legitimate, slack, and illegitimate bubbles are blown based on these two parameters, in which only the legitimate bubble can explode.
 Assuming the system has $n$ privilege levels, in each authentication cycle as new data is collected, the SVM takes the data as input and outputs a new behavior score indicating the system's authentication decision.
-If the new score falls in the legitimate bubble, the system will move the user's current privilege level $R_c$ to $R_1$ (if $R_c\neq R_1$) which grants the user full access.
+If the new score falls in the legitimate bubble, the system will move the user's current privilege level $R_c$ to $R_1$ (if $R_c\neq R_1$), which grants the user full access.
 If the new score falls in the illegitimate bubble, the system will lock the device.
 If the new score falls in the slack bubble, the system will map $R_c$ to one of the observation levels $R_2$, $R_3$, ..., $R_{n-1}$, where the user has only limited access.